 The Picnic Sisters are comprised of Molly Hess and Eliza Malecki who met in 2016 as Resident Artists at Bearnstow in Mt.
 Vernon, ME.
 They immediately found a kinship in their choreographic practice and the following summer created their first duet, 4k Dash.
 Together they create witty, upbeat, dances with a touch of tenderness.
-Their works have been shown as part of TRACKS//Boston (MA), Bearnstow Artist showcases (ME), 3 Spice Presents (MA), A Walking Birthday(MA), and Modern Movements Festival (RI).
+Their works have been shown as part of TRACKS//Boston (MA), Bearnstow Artist showcases (ME), 3 Spice Presents (MA), A Walking Birthday(MA), Modern Movements Festival (RI), and The Acadia Dance Festival (ME).

 Natalie Johnson Photography